ucan-wg/revocation/README.md

 # 0. Abstract

-This document describes how to revoke a previously issued delegation.
+This specification describes how to revoke a previously issued UCAN delegation.

 ## Language